awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 }
 ```

-The following example policy allows all stack operations, as well as import operations only on specified resources \(in this example, `AWS::S3::Bucket`\.
+The following example policy allows all stack operations, in addition to import operations only on specified resources \(in this example, `AWS::S3::Bucket`\.

 **Example Import resource types condition**